MateoMat/PHARMA_WEEKLY_SELL_OUT_ESTIMATION/01.Data Mining/README.md

 The only common feature describing a single point of sale is the address, however, there are duplicates too.

 An important element in the selection of clients for the research panel is:

-  * obligatory value 1 in the 'Active' field of the customer dimension table
+* obligatory value 1 in the 'Active' field of the source customer dimension table (dbo.stanSynchronizacji)
 * examine the availability of data during the period considered.

   SQL script